 - Tender areas around the veins

 The first step in the treatment of advanced venous disease involves closing the Greater Saphenous Vein (GSV), a large vein that runs along the inside of the upper thigh.
 In the past, the vein was removed in a surgical procedure known as vein stripping.
 Vein stripping procedures are performed in an operating room under general anesthesia, and involve a considerable recovery period for the patient.
-However, a less invasive procedure called Endovenous Laser Therapy (EVLT®) has become an accepted alternative varicose veins treatment to surgical stripping.
+However, several less invasive procedures have become more accepted alternatives to treat varicose veins.